vaishakp/vaishakp.github.io/README.md

 ## Compiling SpEC
 ### Versions of third-party libraries used (as of March 2023)

 We recommend setting up third-party libraries in a separate location, preferably on SSDs.
+Although SpEC execution speed is not expected to be affected by the storage disk type (as everything is loaded into RAM before executing) as SpEC is not I/O intensive, using faster disks greatly reduces the compile time.

 We will use [environment modules](https://modules.readthedocs.io/en/latest/INSTALL.html) to manage the loading and unloading of libraries.

 The following is a list of libraries that have been successfully compiled and used with SpEC with the best (yet) performance.
 This is informed by profiling.

 1. [Environment modules](https://modules.readthedocs.io/en/latest/INSTALL.html).
 Setup manually.
-2. [perl]() 5.16.3, 5.31.1.
+2. [perl](https://www.perl.org/get.html) 5.16.3, 5.31.1.
 Have noted compatibility issues on newer versions of Perl with SpEC.
 1. [GCC](https://gitlab.com/vaishakp/pkginstaller/-/blob/983aa9a74ddaf9a23c1546e10372e2637e08bb84/packages/gcc.sh) 11.1.0
 1. [texinfo](https://gitlab.com/vaishakp/pkginstaller/-/blob/983aa9a74ddaf9a23c1546e10372e2637e08bb84/packages/texinfo.sh) 7.0.2
 2. [make](https://gitlab.com/vaishakp/pkginstaller/-/blob/983aa9a74ddaf9a23c1546e10372e2637e08bb84/packages/make.sh) 4.4